 There is nothing in any fine print that would indicate or provide any additional exceptions to the above.
 (Actually, we have no "fine print," you're meant to be able to read all our print.)
 But no additional exceptions, and no additional exceptions to the rule of no additional exceptions, etc.

-(not your profile, but things you post on the board)
+(not your profile, the community forum)

 In other words, everyone's contributions are important.
 Not just yours.